 The latter two options would require adaptation to new policies to manage the use of more than one model.
 The public Request for Input will be available until March 30, 2018.

 A Squabble Over FICO Vs Vantage

 There are some people, banks and lenders included, who believe that FICO has an unfair monopoly over the mortgage market and that other scoring models should have the freedom and ability to compete.
 They believe that by expanding the number and type of approved scoring models that can be used, more borrowers will be able to qualify.
 For instance, Vantage claims in a January blog that they “…will assign credit scores to consumers if they have a credit card or a loan for as little as one month.
 FICO requires six months.”
 In theory giving the “unscoreable” borrowers more leeway to qualify for a mortgage.

 On the other hand, FICO mentions in a February blog that their score variations leave more room for accuracy in evaluating risk.
 Each version has a different score because it uses a different algorithm and weighs different factors more heavily.
 But, they still maintain that free credit scores and Vantage Scores just lead to more confusion among consumers, and the quick scoring turnaround with Vantage should be a concerning sign of inaccuracy.

 What Does This Mean for Consumers?

 For now risk evaluation will remain as we know it, consumers should still be monitoring the “right” credit scores before looking for a mortgage.
 When the FHFA makes a final decision and a deadline to implement any changes is when consumers should start evaluating other scores.
-This has the possibility to make borrowing easier or more confusing for consumers with the objective being the former.
-No matter what model they end up using, negative information will still damage your chances of qualifying for a mortgage so make sure you’re keeping up your end of the bargain and speak with a credit expert if you have any questions on your reports.
+This has the possibility to make borrowing easier or more confusing for consumers.
+No matter what model they end up using, negative information will still damage your chances of qualifying for a mortgage so make sure you’re keeping up your end of the bargain and speak with a credit expert if you have any questions on the reports.